Circuit technology and EMC

 – To enable the student to select components for the realization of circuits according to applicable electrical, thermal, mechanical, environmental and production technological requirements.

-– To introduce the student to the practical considerations to be taken into account when designing EMC-compliant Power Electronics and similar circuits.
+– To introduce the student to the practical considerations to be taken into account when designing electrical circuits for a printed circuit board technology.

 – To provide a basic knowledge about the EMC Directive and Standards and to enable the student to perform basic EMC-measurements.